-When you use vertical cursors to control the gating, you can also specify the cursor mode (see page 84).
+When you use vertical cursors to control the gating, you can also specify the cursor mode.
 Use the independent cursor mode to move the cursors one at a time with the multipurpose knobs.
 Use the tracking mode to have the cursors track one another; moving Cursor 1 automatically moves Cursor 2 in tandem.